noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

 ### kinesis

 - common metrics
-  - iteratorAge: when it increases likely means you need to reshard
+  - iteratorAge: when it increases (lambda consumer) likely means you need to reshard